Hemophagocytic Lymphohistiocytosis (HLH)

 A variety of hematologic malignancies may present as HLH, including highly aggressive T cell lymphomas.

 A subtype of secondary HLH is macrophage activation syndrome (MAS) (see Systemic Lupus Erythematosus), which occurs in the context of a rheumatologic disorder.
-MAS develops rarely in the course of systemic juvenile idiopathic arthritis (formerly Still disease), adult-onset Still disease, systemic lupus erythematosus, and dermatomyositis.
+MAS develops rarely in the course of systemic juvenile idiopathic arthritis (previously known as Still disease), adult-onset Still disease, systemic lupus erythematosus, and dermatomyositis.

 Clinical Features and Natural HistoryTop